 Policy 9.1: Any new development within a Commercial or Industrial Future Land Use Map Designation within the corporate limits, where potable water and wastewater service are available, as defined in Policy 1.2.a and Policy 4.2.a of the Community Facilities and Natural Groundwater Aquifer Recharge Element of the City of Alachua Comprehensive Plan, shall connect to the City of Alachua's potable water and wastewater system.

-Evaluation and Findings of Consistency with Policy 9.1: The proposed development will connect to potable water and wastewater facilities.
+Evaluation and Findings of Consistency with Policy 9.1: The proposed development is not located within a wastewater service area, and will be served by a private septic system.

 Transportation Element